The Ancient Magus' Bride: Characters

-Philomela’s guardian and an artificial spirit.
+Philomela's guardian and an artificial spirit.
 Created by her father to protect her.

 Media

 Manga

 The Ancient Magus' Bride is written and illustrated by Kore Yamazaki.
 The series was first serialized in Mag Garden's Monthly Comic Blade from November 30, 2013, to September 1, 2014, when the magazine ceased publication.
 The series was moved to the new Monthly Comic Garden magazine, while also continuing to be released on the Monthly Comic Blade website.
 In March 2023, the series went on hiatus.
 The series resumed serialization on Bushiroad Works' Comic Growl manga website on December 21, 2023.

 Seven Seas Entertainment licensed the series for publication in North America in October 2014.

 A drama CD was bundled with the limited edition of the fifth volume, released in March 2016.

 Some copies of the English volume 8 were printed with black and white covers instead of color.

-The series has been collected into twenty-three tankōbon volumes, with twenty being published in English as of July 1, 2025.
+The series has been collected into twenty-four tankōbon volumes, with twenty-one being published in English as of October 28, 2025.

 Two spin-off manga with supervision by Yamazaki were launched on the Manga Doa app on April 12, 2019.
 The first manga, titled The Ancient Magus' Bride: Jack Flash and the Faerie Case Files, is written by Yū Godai and illustrated by Mako Oikawa, while the second manga, titled The Ancient Magus' Bride: Wizard's Blue, is written by Makoto Sanda and illustrated by Isuo Tsukumo.
 Both spin-off manga are also licensed by Seven Seas Entertainment.